- Sort By Use

 Long-term caffeine consumption can lead to a vicious cycle of fatigue and insomnia.
 You lose sleep because of the caffeine, but you need the caffeine to stay awake during the day.
-Worse yet, regular caffeine consumption—about 357 milligrams per day—can lead to addiction.
+Worse yet, regular consumption—about 357 milligrams per day—can lead to caffeine addiction.
 This not only causes a physical dependence on caffeine, but also boosts your tolerance, forcing you to consume more caffeine just to feel the same effects.

 Theacrine is found in Camellia assamica, which is what is used to make Kucha tea.
 Camellia assamica variant kucha shares its genus with green tea.
 Theacrine is synthesized in the kucha plant from caffeine.
 Since kucha cannot further metabolize theacrine, it accumulates in the leaves.

-TeaCrine offers a multi-pronged action that blocks the action of adenosine, decreases reactive oxygen species and inflammatory cytokines, while boosting dopamine and other neurotransmitters.
+TeaCrine (or Theacrine) offers a multi-pronged action that blocks the action of adenosine, decreases reactive oxygen species and inflammatory cytokines, while boosting dopamine and other neurotransmitters.
 This ultimately leads to a wide range of benefits, including:

 The main difference between theacrine and caffeine is the addition of a ketone to the imidazole ring, and the addition of a methyl group off the open nitrogen.
 These additions alter theacrine's ability to bind to enzymes in the body like caffeine does.
-This means that theacrine does not metabolize in the same manner as caffeine, and does not lead to secondary metabolites that can then go on to cause adverse side effects in the body.
+This means that a theacrine supplement does not metabolize in the same manner as caffeine, and does not lead to secondary metabolites that can then go on to cause adverse side effects in the body.
 Due to these changes, theacrine is longer-acting, has less side effects, and does not build tolerance like caffeine.

 When caffeinated stimulants wear off, they often leave you with jitters and a sense of restlessness.
 At worst, you’ll suffer a caffeine crash, completely sapping your energy and mood while hampering your ability to sleep.
 TeaCrine will keep you calm after its effects have worn off, and acts as an analgesic, making it popular as a pre-workout energy booster.
 TeaCrine also has a much wider effect window, offering for a broader and more controlled range of safe dosage.
 In addition to that, it possesses anti-inflammatory effects, which can promote reduced muscle soreness.

 TeaCrine can give you the boost you need without the same side effects as caffeine.
 However, keep in mind that everyone is different, so you may react to TeaCrine differently.
-Consult your doctor before you commit to including TeaCrine in your daily life.